One of the best ways to find inner peace is to practice martial arts.

-Martial arts are one of the best paths to inner and outer strength.
-They teach us to have power, but to use that power in respectful, noble ways.
+Martial arts like Aikido teach us to have power, and to use that power in respectful, noble ways.

 Most martial arts involve mental discipline and training the mind, and Aikido is one of the best, especially for self discipline.

 Aikido is a modern Japanese martial art that merges physical exercise with philosophy.